All researchers must submit the following 2 forms:

 Remember to sign your Human Subjects Protocol Approval Form and students make sure that your advisor signs your form in the designated location after he/she has reviewed and approved of your protocol.

 The packet must be organized as outlined above and either paper-clipped or stapled together.
-Packets must be submitted to University Hall 265.
+Packets must be submitted to Laurel Hall 100C.

 Go to Deadlines and Meeting Dates to see the list of upcoming deadlines for submission